 Analysis / Bias

-Further, most of Il Giornale editorials criticize the Conte Government such as in this: “So only the mafias celebrate”.
-The editor criticizes the current Prime Minister by stating “The problem is that Conte relied on professors instead of entrepreneurs.”
-In the Il Giornale section called “Insideover” they publish articles with emotionally loaded language such as “Turkey Makes Another Risky Move in the Eastern Mediterranean”.
-This article is poorly sourced as well through quotes from analysts, however, there is not a hyperlink or the name of the analysts.
-A quote from the article reads “Expected Turkish drilling in the region will widen the scope of tension in it and put Ankara on a collision course with other countries, analysts said.”
+Further, most of Il Giornale’s editorials criticize the former Conte Government, such as this: “So only the mafias celebrate.”
+The editor criticizes the former Prime Minister by stating, “The problem is that Conte relied on professors instead of entrepreneurs.”
+In the Il Giornale section called “Insideover,” they publish articles with emotionally loaded language such as “Turkey Makes Another Risky Move in the Eastern Mediterranean.”
+This article is poorly sourced through quotes from analysts; however, there is not a hyperlink or the name of the analysts.
+A quote from the article reads, “Expected Turkish drilling in the region will widen the scope of tension in it and put Ankara on a collision course with other countries, analysts said.”
 In general, they hold a right-leaning editorial bias and source information poorly.

 Failed Fact Checks

 Overall, we rate Il Giornale Right-Center Biased based on story selection and editorial positions that moderately favor the right.
 We also rate them Mostly Factual in reporting due to poor sourcing of information.
 (M. Huitsing 5/19/2020) Updated (05/09/2022).

 Last Updated on May 9, 2022 by Media Bias Fact Check